Fragrance in the “garden” is often overlooked. A fragrant flower scent can play an important role in what you experience while outdoors.

 Sweet Pea tends to grow tall and leggy, so it’s a good idea to pinch the plants back to encourage strong stems, bushy growth, and more flowers.
 You may need to provide support for the plants as they grow.

 Sweet Peas come in both annual and perennial varieties.
-The annuals have more intense fragrance than the perennials.
+The annuals have a more intense fragrance than the perennials.
 These plants are winter hardy in Zones 8-10.

 Best Choices In Fragrant Perennials